brodkemd/UC-Quantum-Lab/README.md

 # uc-quantum-lab
+**PLEASE** **PLEASE** report any bugs, features that you may want, or anything else in the github, they will be attended to.
+This is still an early release so feedback is appreciated.

 This extension provides a UI that allows the results of a quantum circuit created simulated with qiskit to be presented cleanly and easily.
 This extension operates with the required python library https://github.com/UC-Advanced-Research-Computing/UC-Quantum-tools (the extension will auto install this library as long as you have a working python and pip)